mathieu/decisions-on-ml/ml-service/README.md

 # Hosting ML models through a micro-service architecture

-The technical proposal fits with a concept of operations based on 3 main roles and 4 steps:
- - Step 1: A Data scientist elaborates an ML model in a data science tool.
- - Step 2: A Data scientist exports an ML model serialized in pickle of joblib.
- - Step 3: A developer takes the serialized ML model and hosts it as a microservice
- - Step 4: A Business user creates a decision service in IBM Digital Business Automation that invokes the hosted ML model

  ![Flow](../docs/images/ml-microservice-coo.png "ML microservice stack")

-The machine-learning section of the repository is composed of 2 main parts:
-   - ml hosting with microservices
-   - sdk to remotely get a prediction from the microservice and manage the ML models

 The technologies selected here to fullfill a lightweight machine learning predictive model hosting are:
 - Docker, as a container standard, used here to easily build and deploy a Python environment,